goaver/api-integration/docs/accessing.md

 3. Include the Base64 encoded value in the Authorization header for Basic auth

 ### 3. Call the API Auth Token Endpoint and get your token
 Call the API auth endpoint with your basic authentication header to return a token so you can call other API endpoints and take further action.
-Refer to [Get an API Auth Token](https://github.com/goaver/api-integration/blob/master/docs/auth.md#request)
+Refer to [Get an API Auth Token](https://github.com/goaver/api-integration/blob/master/docs/auth.md#request).
+The base API URL is https://app.goaver.com/api

 ### 4. Use your API Auth Token for all API Resource Calls
 <p>For any resource request, the endpoint will require the Authorization header to be set as a bearer token with the token you generated in the previous step.<p>